cosmos/iavl/docs/proof/proof.md

 absence proof for a _single_ non-existant key, by returning a range proof between the two nearest neighbors.
 The range proof is therefore a complete proof for all existing and all absent key/value pairs ordered between two arbitrary endpoints.

+Note that the IAVL terminology for range proofs may differ from that used in other systems, where it refers to proofs that a value lies within some interval without revealing the exact value.
+IAVL range proofs are used to prove which key/value pairs exist (or not) in some key range, and may be known as range queries elsewhere.

 ## API Overview